Malek-Aqel/Malek-Aqel/README.md

-- 👋 Hi, I’m @Malek-Aqel
+- 👋 Hi, I’m Malek Aqel
 - 👀 I’m interested in FrontEnd path.
-- 🌱 I’m currently learning computer sciences at BZU.
+- 🌱 Computer science student in the last semester at Birzeit university

 <!---
 Malek-Aqel/Malek-Aqel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.